roman-milk/roman-milk.github.io/brandi-and-kelly.md

  ***

  Her room seemed so plain and ordinary.
 Everything did.
 Cereal was tasteless, strong coffee ineffective.
 It was safe here but empty.
 Friends couldn't be chatted with on the phone to catch up on silly banalities.
 She knew they would be shocked if she tried to share the past two weeks and didn't want to let go of such intense living so didn't phone them.
-Report_Story #3